legluondunet/MyLittleLutrisScripts/Ultimate Spider-Man/README.md

-Ultimate Spider-Man - DVD + Widescreen patch
+# Ultimate Spider-Man - DVD + Widescreen patch
+### Description
+"Ultimate Spider-Man" CD edition using Widescreen patch
+### Technical notes:
+- you will need DVD the only one time during install.
+- Widescreen patch.
+- this game supports gamepad but you will to configure it in option menu before to play.
+### Credits:
+- This script uses "Ultimate Spider-Man Widescreen Fix" from ThirteenAG https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/usm.
+- Lutris script maintained by legluondunet https://github.com/legluondunet/MyLittleLutrisScripts